busla/undirbuningur_stae/README.md

 This is a template for a web-based textbook/lecture notes for the University of Iceland's mathematics department, using sphinx (see sphinx-doc.org).

+## Install without virtualenv
-For ubuntu based distors run the following commands in the terminal:
+For ubuntu based distros run the following commands in the terminal:

 ```bash
 sudo apt-get install python3-sphinx